Yoav Gilad, PhD

 Thorbjörn Axelsson, MS

-Director of IT Operations and Infrastructure
+Director of IT Infrastructure & Scientific Computing

 With more than fifteen years experience in IT for research and higher education, Thorbjörn leads the CRI’s work of operating, expanding, and improving our secure computing infrastructure.
 He works closely with the BSD Information Security Office to ensure that the CRI’s resources and services remain the most secure and compliant available.
 Prior to joining the CRI in 2014, Thorbjörn was Associate Director of Enterprise Infrastructure at the University of Kansas.
 He has a broad range of IT expertise, with a background that includes management, research support, IT infrastructure on all levels, security, project management, IT architecture, and software development.
 Thorbjörn has a Master’s degree in Computing Science from University of Gothenburg, Sweden, and is particularly interested in research computing, IT architecture, and IT security.